Flathead engine: Disadvantages

 An advance in flathead technology resulted from experimentation in the 1920s by Sir Harry Ricardo, who improved their efficiency after studying the gas-flow characteristics of sidevalve engines.

 The difficulty in designing a high-compression-ratio flathead means that most tend to be spark-ignition designs, and flathead diesels are virtually unknown.

 History and applications

 The sidevalve arrangement was especially common in the United States and used for motor vehicle engines, even for engines with high specific power output.
 Sidevalve designs are still common for many small single-cylinder or twin-cylinder engines, such as lawnmowers, rotavators, two-wheel tractors and other basic farm machinery.

 Flathead cars

 Multicylinder flathead engines were used for cars such as the Ford Model T and Ford Model A, the Ford flathead V8 engine and the Ford Sidevalve engine.
-Cadillac produced V-16 flathead engines for their Series 90 luxury cars from 1938–1940.
+Cadillac produced V-16 flathead engines for their Series 90 luxury cars from 1938 to 1940.
+Packard and Pontiac produced flathead inline 8-cylinder engines until 1954.
+Also in the British Morris Eight, and Morris Minor series I.

 After WWII, flathead designs began to be superseded by OHV (overhead valve) designs.
 Flatheads were no longer common in cars, but they continued in more rudimentary vehicles such as off-road military Jeeps.
 In US custom car and hot rod circles, restored examples of early Ford flathead V8s are still seen.